Home » Read & Learn » Marketing » My Annual Review: Random Thoughts on 2024 and Tips for 2025

 When you want success, be prepared to work harder than ever.

-However, if you’ve not redesigned your website in the last couple of years to take advantage of full site editing, you are limited and living in the past, which is never good for business.
-It is time for a redesign.
+If you’ve not redesigned your website in the last couple of years to take advantage of full site editing, you are limited and living in the past, which is never good for business.
+That is when it is time for a redesign.

 Now that the WordPress editor has grown into a full-fledged site builder, Kadence takes full advantage of blocks and has all kinds of new display features.
-Without the downside of other “builder” type themes or plugins that create a ton of code and weigh down performance.
+And I highly recommend it to anyone who comes my way, without the downside of other “builder” type themes or plugins that create heavy code and weigh down performance.
 You can read about all that here.

 Honest Communication

 I continued to nail down and communicate what exactly it is that I do, how I do it, and who is the type of person — precisely — that I can help.
-I’ve been at this for 29 years and know who I can help while still enjoying the process.
+I’ve been at this for quite a while and know who I can help while still enjoying the process.

-I’ve got my processes nailed down and do not deviate from them.
+I’ve nailed down my processes and do not deviate from them.
 So, I know what works and how I want to run my business, which makes it easy for me to stick to that methodology.

 Also, when communicating through website forms and email, never underestimate how you choose to communicate (words used, tone, personality) can speak volumes.
-What would you like to work with?
+What kind of person would you like to work with?
 What type of business partner will you be?

 Target YOUR Market